cjteclab/cjteclab/blog/README.md

 - Activate relative line numbers.

 ### Update 2022-12-02
 So far, I am very happy with VS Code.
-But I miss Vim so much, that I made the decision to use both.
-VS Code for large projects and when I need a overview.
-Vim for daily tasks and small fixes.
+But I missed Vim so much, that I made the decision to use both.
+I will use VS Code for large projects and when I need a overview of a project.
+And I will use Vim for daily tasks and coding sessions.

 ---